 Michelle Batty Stanley is a flutist that plays wholeheartedly and teaches with a limitless excitement for flute and music.

-Dr. Stanley is assistant professor of music at Colorado State University where she teaches flute and chamber music.
+Dr. Stanley is associate professor of music at Colorado State University where she teaches flute and chamber music.
 Michelle is a regular performer in solo, chamber and orchestral settings.
 From early music to new music, Michelle is a passionate performer and strong advocate of the musical arts.
 As an enthusiastic and dedicated teacher she enjoys an active and successful university flute studio.
 She is a regular international performing artist and has enjoyed giving masterclasses from China, Russia, and the U.S..
 She has performed in throughout the U.S. and in Japan, China, France, England, Scotland, Italy, Germany, Austria, Slovakia, Hungary, and Russia.
 She is on the faculty of the Interharmony Music Festival in Italy and was the co-creator of the Cape Cod Flute Institute in Falmouth, Massachusetts.